OpenNews/datainstitute-website/homepage.md

 ## When + Where

-The Data Institute is a two-week, in-person event from July 8-19 on the campus of Howard University in Washington, D.C.
+The Data Institute is a two-week, in-person event from July 7-18 on the campus of Morehouse College in Atlanta, GA.

 <span id="who"></span>